Mahimaanand/ENGG1340-Project/README.md

 This program will dynamically alter the weightages of the Club Skill Sports so that the Falconkeep Sanctuary Club can retain its sporting superiority and reputation of being an atheletic forerunner.
 If there is a deficit of skill in a certain sport category, the program would alter the weightages to give an edge to those members that could fill in the deficit.
 For example, if the average scores for a certain sport is signifcantly lesser than the rest, then the weightages would increase for that sport and decrease accordingly for the rest.

+When the Add menu command is given, the program would check if the membership form file has valid input values.

 This project would come with an existing member list (stored in a file).
 When the Exit command is given, the member list at the time would be stored into that file and read upon startup to ensure continuity.

 ## Assumptions
-At the start of the program, the waiting list would be empty and this waiting list would be discarded at the time of exiting
+At the start of the program, the waiting list would be empty and this waiting list would be discarded at the time of exiting.